JulioSanchezD/Python-PLC/README.md

 # Python-PLC
-Python library that simulates a PLC using ladder language.
+Python library with PLC's alike functions.

 The main goal of this library is to write PLC-like code for data acquisition.